Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Appendix

 {\it Acknowledgments.} The authors are grateful to Yuri Latushkin for bringing \cite{GZ2017} to their attention, for suggesting that the problem could be approached with the Maslov index, and for several helpful conversations along the way.
+A.S. acknowledges support from the National Science Foundation under grant DMS-1910820.